-Stage 2: Selected finalists will be notified and asked to complete an in person interview with the Fred S. Bailey Fellowship Committee in early April.
-If an in person interview is not possible, a phone interview with the committee will be arranged.
-At the conclusion of these interviews, the Committee will select up to 2 Fellows and notify all applicants of their decision no later than April 15.
+Stage 2: Selected finalists will be notified to complete an in-person or virtual interview with the Fred S. Bailey Fellowship Selection Committee in early April.
+At the conclusion of these interviews, the Committee will select up to 2 Fellows and notify all applicants of their decision by early May.

-You can request a copy of your official transcript from the U of I Office of the Registrar or check with your high school guidance counselor.
+You can request a copy of your official transcript from the U of I Office of the Registrar.
 If you are a current U of I student, you can order an electronic copy of your transcript and directly upload it to your application.

 For more information, visit the Registrar Transcript Site.
-If your undergraduate institution does not offer an electronic transcript option, use a scanner to create a pdf of your transcript or contact Kasey Umland, Bailey Scholarship Director at (217) 337-1514 for more options.
+If your undergraduate institution does not offer an electronic transcript option, use a scanner to create a pdf of your transcript or contact Jen Romine (firstname.lastname@example.org), Bailey Scholarship Administrator at (217) 337-1500 for more options.

 Yes, you may apply for a Bailey Fellowship even if you will not be enrolled in the spring.
-However, the Bailey Scholarship award is divided amongst two semesters so you would only receive ½ of the total award possible (i.e. $6300 for the fall semester)
+However, the Bailey Fellowship award is divided evenly between the semesters so you would only receive ½ of the total award (i.e. $7,000 for the fall semester)

 The Bailey Committee appoints a special Fellowship Selection Committee each spring.
-This committee is made up of University YMCA board members, Y alumni, community leaders and activists, and University of Illinois faculty and staff.
+The Selection Committee is made up of University YMCA board members, Y alumni, community leaders and activists, and University of Illinois faculty and staff.
 To learn more about volunteer opportunities with the Bailey program, email email@example.com or call (217) 337-1514.